AleRiccardi/HungryPet/README.md

 # HungryPet

-This code platform is used to automate a pet feeder.
+Code platform used to automate a pet feeder.

 Contributors: @AleRiccardi